Bitofsin/install-Xmrig-Termux/README.md

 1. Open the Termux app on your Android device.
 2. Install git by running the command: `pkg install git`.
-3. Clone the repository by running: `git clone https://github.com/Bitofsin/Termux-MoneroOcean-script.git`.
+3. Clone the repository by running: `git clone https://github.com/Bitofsin/install-Xmrig-Termux.git`.
-4. Change to the cloned directory: `cd Termux-MoneroOcean-script`.
+4. Change to the cloned directory: `cd install-Xmrig-Termux`.
 5. Make the script executable: `chmod +x xmrig_setup.sh`.
 6. Run the script: `./xmrig_setup.sh`.
 7. Follow the prompts to enter your desired username, password, and number of mining threads.
-8. Once the script finishes executing, you can start mining by running `~/xmrigmoneroocean.sh`.
+8. Once the script finishes executing, you can start mining by running `~/startxmrig.sh`.

 Please ensure you have the necessary authorization and comply with all applicable laws and regulations before engaging in cryptocurrency mining.